mehdibaha/dotfiles/README.md

 ### Backup (optional)

-1. Add a remote storage and a local remote using `rclone config`
+1. Add a remote storage and a local remote using `rclone config`, and make sure the scripts are set up properly for using your preferred remote solution

-2. To verify rclone is set-up properly, run the following command:

-       > rclone listremotes
-       gdrive: # can be any other storage solution
-       local: # this is your locale hard-drive

-3. Make sure rclone-related variables are properly set in [settings.sh](os/settings.sh).
+2. Make sure rclone-related variables are properly set in [settings.sh](os/settings.sh)
+3. *Bonus*: If you want to test which files/folders will be included in each backup:

+        rclone sync --dry-run --filter-from $RCLONE_FILTER local:$HOME gdrive:$HOSTNAME

 ## Credits